ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 Use_statd(bool, default true)
   If true, use external rpc.statd.
 If false, provide NSM protocol internally on NSM_Port.

+Use_rpcbind(bool, default true)
+  If true, use external rpcbind.
+If false, provide PORTMAP/RPCBIND protocol internally on PMAP_Port.

 Parameters controlling TCP DRC behavior:
 ----------------------------------------